skycoin/skycoin/cmd/cli/README.md

      status                Check the status of current skycoin node transaction           Show detail info of specific transaction verifyAddress         Verify a skycoin address
-     version
+     deviceSetMnemonic              Configure the device with a mnemonic. deviceAddressGen               Generate skycoin addresses using the firmware deviceSignMessage              Ask the device to sign a message using the secret key at given index. deviceCheckMessageSignature    Check a message signature matches the given address. emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorAddressGen             Generate skycoin addresses using an emulated device. emulatorSignMessage            Ask the emulated device to sign a message using the secret key at given index. emulatorCheckMessageSignature  Check a message signature matches the given address. version
      walletBalance         Check the balance of a wallet walletDir             Displays wallet folder address